10yung/Node-Todo-RESTful-Api/readme.md

 > Usually I will let model to interact with database and let controller to bind the result of data and view together.

 ## How to use ##
 To interact with this Api.
-You should type URL endpoint to call function.
+You should type URL endpoint to call function.In this case I set default listen port to 3000.
 **Here are URL endpoint :**
 * **GET** ```http://localhost:3000/api/setupTodos```  -> seed datbase